Krakor92/some-custom-dataviews/README.md

 ## Dependencies

-All this views depend on the following plugins:
+All these views depend on the following plugins:

 - [`JS Engine`](https://github.com/mProjectsCode/obsidian-js-engine-plugin) - for its neat code blocks, which can be reactive when needed.
 It also has a solid import system, on par with the Modules plugin, and without the inconvenience of having to install yet another plugin just for this purpose.

-- [`Dataview`](https://github.com/blacksmithgu/obsidian-dataview) - for its (still) unmatched API
+- [`Dataview`](https://github.com/blacksmithgu/obsidian-dataview) - for its (still) unmatched file querying API